EQT

 Governance

-Our environmental program is managed by our Director, Environmental, Health, and Safety (EHS) — who is responsible for the oversight and management of all aspects of our environmental footprint.
-Our environmental program is guided by the Public Policy and Corporate Responsibility (PPCR) Committee of the Board of Directors and by our management-level Environmental, Social, and Governance (ESG) Committee.
-The Air Quality team, within the EHS department, is responsible for air quality permitting, compliance, and reporting.
+Our Director, Environmental, Health, and Safety (EHS) manages our environmental program and oversees all aspects of our environmental footprint.
+Our environmental program is guided by the Public Policy and Corporate Responsibility (PPCR) Committee of our Board of Directors and our management-led Environmental, Social, and Governance (ESG) Committee.
+The Air Quality team, within the EHS department, handles air quality permitting, compliance, and reporting.
 The PPCR Committee receives quarterly reports on environmental progress such as emission reports, notices of violations, and strategic initiatives directed at improving our emissions profile.

 Permits and Monitoring

-Prior to construction or operation at a new well site location, we may be required to obtain air quality and other operational permits.
+Prior to construction or operation at a new well site location, we obtain air quality and other operational permits.
 When we receive a new permit, our Operations group reviews the permit to identify all future compliance responsibilities.
-Permit requirements are translated into field site Job Plans that are completed in the field by operations personnel.
-We track emissions, obligations, limits, and other air quality requirements using dashboards and other tools within our digital work environment.
+Field operations personnel complete field site job plans which include our permit requirements.
+We track emissions, obligations, limits, and other air quality requirements with dashboards and other tools within our digital work environment.
 The Air Quality team monitors several field indicators for operational changes that could impact our emissions profile while proactively working with Operations personnel to verify that permits are in place prior to field construction.
-To gain better insight into tracking, analyzing, and projecting our emissions, we built a proprietary emissions model that enables all our employees to view and export our emissions data from a centralized data repository.
-The emissions model allows us to both track our historical emissions and project emissions up to seven years into the future based on our current assets and production schedule.

 Audits and Reporting

 We conduct inspections and audits to review compliance obligations and improve our operations.
 Our Corporate Audit group periodically selects internal programs or processes to audit.
-In reviewing findings, lessons learned can be applied to similar facilities via a Plan-Do-Check-Act cycle of continuous improvement.
+After review of findings, we apply lessons learned to similar facilities via a “Plan-Do-Check-Act” cycle of continuous improvement.

 Where required, we submit emissions reports and, in some cases, permit compliance certifications to applicable regulatory authorities.
 We submit annual emissions reports to the U.S. Environmental Protection Agency (EPA), and we report relevant emissions to applicable states.